Living On Campus

 - Students who are approved to have an assistance animal in the residence halls must sign and comply with the “Western Wyoming Community College Housing Service/Assistance Animal Comprehension Document”.

 Should a resident post anything on a social media website (such as Facebook, Twitter, Instagram, Snapchat, Tiktok etc.) demonstrating a violation of housing policies, and the post is seen by or reported to a member of the housing staff, that resident may be subject to disciplinary action.

 12:00am – 7:00am on Friday – Saturday.

 During this time there will be no loud social gatherings or other noise disruptions such as loud televisions, music, gaming systems, etc. Anyone found to be in violation of quiet hours as determined by the resident assistant will be risking sanctions.
 During the last week of classes a 24-hour quiet hours will be enforced.
-Exceptions to these quiet hours can only be made by the Dean of Students.
+Exceptions to these quiet hours can only be made by the Coordinator of Housing.

 Candles and Incense